 I’ve found that all my calories are used up by dinner so anything I eat past then will bring me over for the day.
-Therefore, having a cut off time keeps my calories under control.
+Therefore, having a cut-off time helps me keep my calories under control.
 It’s kind of my take on intermittent fasting.
-I stop eating by 6:00pm or 7:00pm every night.
+I stop eating by 6:00 pm or 7:00 pm every night.

 The goal is to get out of those hot zones.
 Doing so will reduce your stress significantly, get you organized, and ultimately help you stick to healthy eating habits. ←-This will result in fast weight loss you can maintain!
 Read more about hot zones here.